UMAprotocol/protocol/README.md

 ## Developer Information and Tools 👩‍💻

-For information on how to initialize and interact with our smart contracts, please see the [documentation site](https://docs.umaproject.org).
+For detailed information on how to initialize and interact with our smart contracts, please see the [documentation site](https://docs.umaproject.org).

 ### Install dependencies 👷‍♂️